 (3) In particular, if an application does not comply with the requirements of section 12 the agency has to take reasonable steps under subsection (2) to help the applicant to change the application so that it complies with those requirements.

-12. How the application is made
+12. Access application, form etc. of

 (1) The access application has to —